-The Board recognizes that there is no single, generally accepted approach to providing Board leadership, and given the dynamic and competitive environment in which we operate, the Board’s leadership structure may vary as circumstances warrant.
-Therefore, our Corporate Governance Principles do not specify a policy with respect to the separation of the positions of Chairman and CEO or with respect to whether the Chairman should be a member of management or a non-management director.
-The Board has determined that the leadership of the Board is currently best conducted by an independent Chairman.
-The Chairman provides overall leadership for the Board in its oversight function, while the CEO, Bill McCracken, provides leadership with respect to the day-to-day management and operation of our business.
-We believe the separation of the offices allows Mr. Weinbach to focus on managing Board matters and allows Mr. McCracken to focus on managing our business.
-In addition, we believe the separation of the offices enhances the objectivity of the Board in its management oversight role.
+The Board recognizes that there is no single, generally accepted approach to providing Board leadership and given the dynamic and competitive environment in which we operate, the Board’s leadership structure may vary as circumstances warrant.
+Therefore, our Corporate Governance Principles do not specify a policy with respect to the separation of the positions of chairman and CEO or with respect to whether the chairman should be a member of management or a non-management director.
+The Board has determined that the leadership of the Board is currently best conducted by an independent chairman.
+The chairman provides overall leadership for the Board in its oversight function, while the CEO, Mike Gregoire, provides leadership with respect to the day-to-day management and operation of our business.
+We believe the separation of these offices allows Mr. Weinbach to focus on managing Board matters and allows Mr. Gregoire to focus on managing our business.
+In addition, we believe the separation of the offices enhances the objectivity of the Board in its management-oversight role.
 To further enhance the objectivity of the Board, we have limited the members of our Board who are not independent to our CEO.

-Our corporate by-laws mandate that the majority of our Board members are independent, outside directors.
-In addition, all members of the Audit Committee, the Compensation and Human Resources Committee, and the Corporate Governance Committee must be independent outside directors.
+Our corporate bylaws mandate that the majority of our Board members be independent, outside directors.
+In addition, all members of the Audit Committee, the Compensation and Human Resources Committee and the Corporate Governance Committee must be independent outside directors.